 How firms can leverage their existing know-how and increase profits

 The legal landscape is changing.
-Attorneys are under increasing pressure from clients to produce more for less.
+Lawyers are under increasing pressure from clients to produce more for less.
 And if you cannot deliver with the speed and efficiency your clients expect, they may not be your clients for long.

 So, what can firms do to adapt?
 There is one clear solution: To remain competitive and profitable, successful firms must discover new and innovative ways to streamline operations and increase productivity.
 And the simplest way for firms to achieve this goal is by leveraging their most valuable asset: their extensive legal knowledge and know-how.